 Unless your employer has agreed to pay all your fees you will become liable for payment in full for the complete course fees.
 See the “Self-Funding” guidance above for more information.

 16 – 19 Financial Support

-New College Stamford can offer financial support to any student from low income households who face the greatest barriers to continuing in education or training.
+Stamford College can offer financial support to any student from low income households who face the greatest barriers to continuing in education or training.
 There are a number of funds you can apply for depending on your personal circumstance.

-The College has seperate funding criteria for the following;
+The College has separate funding criteria for the following;

 - 16-19 Vulnerable Student Bursary